duke-arioch/docker-civcraft-server/README.md

 I hope that civ plugin projects will eventually move to a consistent hosted CI and use github releases as their storage mechanism.
 This would be a boon to many aspiring contributors.

 ### Pre-generated Worlds and Storage
-Volume mounts for map data - to start each container with a fresh world-edited map.
-Currently lets world be created each time since worlds folders are not persisted.
+Volume mounts have been added for map data - to start each container with a fresh world-edited map.
+Currently lets world be created (or picked up from host system) each time the container is created.

-Map import, export has not been handled here as this is a testing tool primarily, but could be added pretty easily by changing the world storage folder and adding another persistent volume.
+Map import, export has not been handled here as this is a testing tool primarily, but could be added pretty easily by specifying volume mounts on local machine or using other techniques.

-TODO: Now that I think about it, persisting the DB data but not the map data is dangerous if you want to do longer term test - next step is create a volume for it.

 ### Production Server Use